Western Tatras are the biggest mountain range in Tatra National Park - they cover about 400 km² which is almost half of

-→ Bystrá lávka in High Tatras - great circular hike close to Štrbské Pleso mountain resort.
+Bystrá lávka in High Tatras - great circular hike close to Štrbské Pleso mountain resort.
 Amazing landscape, but might be dangerous on a rainy day.
 One of the most exciting hiking trails in High Tatras.

-→ Kriváň mount in High Tatras - Slovak national mountain.
+> → Kriváň mount in High Tatras - Slovak national mountain.
 It's a long and quite demanding hike, but the view from the mountain top rewards well the effort.
 One of the most popular hiking trails in High Tatras in Slovakia.

-Extra attractions in the area
+> Extra attractions in the area

-Besides numerous hiking trails, there are also a few waterparks near Western Tatras region.→ Meander Thermal Park in Oravice
+> Besides numerous hiking trails, there are also a few waterparks near Western Tatras region.→ Meander Thermal Park in Oravice

-Nice, but rather small compared with other Slovak waterparks.
+> Nice, but rather small compared with other Slovak waterparks.
 The advantage is that it is not crowded.
 Only one water slide available.
 Indoor and outdoor hot thermal pools.
 Located right at the foot of ski slope - there is an option to combine waterpark ticket with mountain lift ride.

-→ Tatralandia in Liptovský Mikuláš
+> → Tatralandia in Liptovský Mikuláš

-The biggest and most popular waterpark in Slovakia.
-There are many slides, thermal pools and other water attractions, but it is immensely popular among tourists.
+> The biggest and most popular waterpark in Slovakia.
+There are many slides, indoor and outdoor thermal pools and other water attractions, but it is immensely popular among tourists.
 It might be a good idea to visit Tatralandia in the morning or evening to avoid crowds.

-→ Aquapark Gino Paradise in Bešeňová
+> → Aquapark Gino Paradise in Bešeňová